plasmatic1/cp-tools-console/readme.md

 # Stress Testing

 Automatic stress-testing is also available with the `cptools-stress-test` command.
 To use it, you'll need a `.yml` file that contains some basic information about the test.
-Additionally, running the command `cptools-stress-test --make-file <file name>` will automatically create an info file from the default template, which can easily be modified to your needs.
+Additionally, running the command `cptools-make-file --stress-test <file name>` will automatically create an info file from the default template, which can easily be modified to your needs.
 See below for the default template and more information on the setup.

 Finally, to begin a test, simply run the following command: `cptools-stress-test <info file path>`